Dart-Vo-0029/Motor-controller/README.md

-# Project: DC Motor Controller
+# Project:PWM-Based DC Motor Controller with Speed Monitoring via bluetooth device
-This project demonstrates how to control a DC motor equipped with an encoder using the STM32F407 microcontroller.
+This project demonstrates how to control a DC motor with an encoder using the STM32F407.
+It involves a closed-loop control system that uses Pulse Width Modulation (PWM) for speed control, an H-bridge motor driver for direction control, and a timer in encoder mode to read the motor’s actual speed and position.
 The main components include:
 - **STM32F407VG**
 - **GA25-370 DC motor**